jundalisay/sp/content/en/superphysics/principles/chapter-09f.md

 ---

-Socratic Dialectics combines critical thinking, as creative out-of-the-box reasoning, and critical feeling, as empathy.
+Socratic Dialectics combines critical thinking, as creative out-of-the-box reasoning, and critical feeling, as fellow-feeling.
 - Critical thinking thinks outside of limited beliefs
 - Critical feeling feels beyond the self
 - Ordinary thinking is hampered by limitations created by beliefs